 Peak

 The best window for Madidi.
-Rainfall drops below 100mm monthly and trails through primary forest remain passable.
-Wildlife concentrates near rivers and oxbow lakes as water sources shrink, making jaguar tracking, giant otter encounters, and caiman spotting significantly more productive.
-Surazos — cold fronts from Patagonia — can drop temperatures to 10°C in June and July, so pack layers despite the tropical latitude.
-Mosquitoes diminish, skies clear for stargazing, and flights from La Paz to Rurrenabaque operate far more reliably.
+Rainfall drops below 100mm a month and trails through primary forest stay passable.
+Wildlife concentrates near rivers and shrinking oxbow lakes, making jaguar tracking, giant otter encounters, and caiman spotting far more productive.
+Surazos, cold fronts pushing up from Patagonia, can drop temperatures to around 10°C in June and July, so pack layers despite the tropical latitude.
+Mosquitoes thin out, skies clear for stargazing, and flights from La Paz to Rurrenabaque run far more reliably.

 Building Rains